colmap/pycolmap/README.md

 ## Installation

-Wheels for Python 8/9/10 on Linux, macOS 10/11/12, and Windows can be install using pip:
+Wheels for Python 8/9/10 on Linux, macOS 10/11/12 (both Intel and Apple Silicon), and Windows can be install using pip:
 ```bash
 pip install pycolmap
 ```